Skip to main content

 • Credit changes can be made anytime during the semester.

-• A credit change for a previous semester can be granted only if the request is for one previous semester
+• A credit change for a previous semester can be granted only if the request is for the immediate previous semester

 • Withdrawal